Velimir-Avramovski/AdsBiddingPlatform/README.md

 - run auctionner application on local env (port 8080)

 Testing:
-- once bidders and auctioneer services are running, run yieldlab-rtb-task\run-test.sh and validate results
+- once bidders and auctioneer services are running, run yieldlab-rtb-task\run-test.sh and validate results.
+Note that this script has been modified to accommodate the implementation.

 Simple archirectural overview of the system at: resources\ad-bidding-basic-architecture.drawio.png